sarikasurampudi/oml/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

  Notice the columns ``LTV`` and ``LTV_BIN`` when you scroll to the right.
 These are our targets for the machine learning process.

   * Create the training table.
 For our AutoML UI a training table is not mandatory because it has the train/test split in the process.
-Also we can exclude columns later in the process.
+Also we will exclude columns later in the process.
 Considering this demo environment we are still spliting the data in train and test.

      ```
      <copy>